!!!!!! ENJOY VISITING OUR UPDATED WEBSITE !!!!!

 The European Patent Academy of the European Patent Office (EPO) and the Academy of the European Union Intellectual Property Office (EUIPO) support the EIPTN Annual Conference since 2007.

-As anticipated at our 2020 Conference, teaching techniques are rapidly evolving, and the COVID-19 pandemic has exponentially accelerated existing trends of massive use of technological tools in teaching.
-Therefore, the central theme of the 13th Anniversary of our Network is Excellence in Intellectual Property Teaching in the Post-Covid World.
-Academic and pedagogical research as a support to teaching.
+Teaching techniques are rapidly evolving, and the COVID-19 pandemic has exponentially accelerated existing trends of massive use of technological tools in teaching.
+At the same time, questions connected to Inspiration in IP and Inspiration and IP are gaining in importance: issues connected to origins of new knowledge, sharing knowledge, knowledge mills, COIL, ethics, human inspiration vs. “machine inspiration” and vv, versus copying and plagiarism, lead to many issues, questions and debates essential to IP Academics.
+Therefore, the central theme of the 16th Anniversary of our Network is – Inspiration and IP: Inspiration in IP – Academic and pedagogical research as a support to teaching.

 Focus of our Call for Abstracts

-- a- recent publications by IP academics, either on pedagogic methods or, on substantive IP issues that effectively contribute to enhancing quality and/or new channels in IP Teaching;
+- a- substantive IP issues in general on Inspiration and Sharing in Intellectual Property that effectively contribute to enhancing quality and/or new channels in IP Teaching;

 Abstracts selection priorities